BASIN-3D/basin3d/docs/quick_guide.rst

     :noindex:

-Get a List of Variables Supported by a BASIN-3D Data Source
+Get a List of Variables Supported by a BASIN-3D
 ------------------------------------------------------------
-.. autofunction:: basin3d.synthesis.DataSynthesizer.observed_property_variables
+.. autofunction:: basin3d.synthesis.DataSynthesizer.observed_properties
     :noindex: